 We also understand how difficult it is to fit trips to the lawyer into your busy schedule.
 That is why we have two convenient locations.
 You can visit our office and schedule a consultation with a divorce lawyer in Rochester or Webster, NY.

 Going through a divorce is emotionally draining, and it can be financially painful as well if you do not have proper representation.
 Instead of filing yourself, contact The Cimino Law Firm.
 Our Rochester divorce lawyer will represent your best interests in the divorce proceedings.
 With our help, you can finally put this moment in time behind you.
-Divorce might be painful, but we mitigate the pain with compassionate services and legal expertise.SCHEDULE A FREE PHONE CONSULTATION
+Divorce might be painful, but we mitigate the pain with compassionate services and legal expertise.Request A Consultation

 High Net-Worth Divorce in New York